unicornmeateth/mistcoin_claim/README.md

 ## ❓ FAQ

 **Q: Can I claim from a different wallet?**
-A: Yes!
-You can claim from any wallet using your address and proof.
+A: No, you must claim from the wallet that matches your address in the Merkle tree.
+This ensures only you can claim your tokens.

 **Q: What if I have tokens in a cold wallet?**
-A: Perfect!
-Claim from any wallet (hot, hardware, etc.) using your proof.
+A: You'll need to claim from the same wallet that holds your Mistcoin tokens.
+Make sure you have access to that wallet.

 **Q: How do I know my allocation is correct?**
 A: Check the JSON file for your address.
 The amount shown is your exact allocation.